Skip to content

 Pick EXPERIMENT_DESIGN when your plugin defines what an experiment is — its design schema, the form users fill in, the metadata that travels with it.
 Examples: an LC-MS sequence designer that owns LcmsSequenceTable; a drug-response panel designer; a plate-map editor for cell culture experiments.

-A single domain capability often splits into both — a design plugin to set up the experiment plus one or more analysis plugins that act on it.
+Pick FULL only when one plugin truly needs to do both jobs: create/update design data and write analysis results for the same workflow.
+A single domain capability often splits more cleanly into two plugins — one design plugin to set up the experiment plus one or more analysis plugins that act on it.

 Example: minimal pair